MrEricFail/Portfolio-Fabian-Bayer/README.md

 # Winter's Wrath
 + A game jam creation done in the span of 48h.
-+ The Project was a collaboration with 3 artists and 1 sound producer.
++ The project was a collaboration with 3 artists and 1 sound producer.
 + The theme of the game jam was "Snowed in".
 + https://mrericfail.itch.io/winters-wrath